 Shenandoah's campgrounds offer both first-come, first-served campsites, as well as reservable sites, from spring through late fall (the "peak season").
 Family sites (up to six people) and group sites are available, as well as generator-free sites.
 Reservations may be made up to six months in advance by visiting recreation.gov or by calling (877) 444-6777.
-All campgrounds have a 30-day stay limit, except Big Meadows, which has a 14-day stay limit during the peak season.
+All campgrounds have a 30-night limit, except Big Meadows, which has a 14-night limit during the peak season.
 All campgrounds allow pets, but they must be leashed at all times.
 There are no hookups.
 Opening and closing dates vary each year.
 For specific dates, visit nps.gov/shen/planyourvisit.
 Rates are subject to change.

 Mathews Arm (Mile 22.2) Rate is \$15 per night.
 There are 166 sites, flush toilets and a dump station.
 No showers or laundry facilities are available.
-Note: Closed until September 1, 2017 due to construction. ‡
+Find camping supplies at nearby Elkwallow Wayside.
+A

 Big Meadows (Mile 51.2) All sites are \$20 per night during peak season and \$17 per night during the off season.
-Big Meadows has 221 sites, flush toilets, coin showers, coin laundry, a dump station and a camp store. ★
+Big Meadows has 221 sites, flush toilets, coin showers, coin laundry, a dump station and a camp store. &

 Lewis Mountain (Mile 57.5) All sites are \$15 per night.
-This campground, the smallest in the park, has 31 sites, flush toilets, coin showers, coin laundry and a camp store.
-X
+This campground, the smallest in the park, has 31 sites, flush toilets, coin showers, coin laundry and a camp store. &

 Loft Mountain (Mile 79.5) Rate is \$15 per night.
 The largest campground in the park has 202 sites, flush toilets, coin showers, coin laundry, a dump station and a camp store.
 The group campsite formerly located here has been moved to Dundo Picnic Grounds.
-There are three sites available from \$35-\$50 a night, accommodating seven-25 people.1
+There are three sites available from \$35-\$50 a night, accommodating seven-25 people.

-\For additional RV information, visit gocampingamerica.com.
+For additional RV information, visit gocampingamerica.com.